surgiie/nightwind-cli/README.md

 This will generate some default template files for running a laravel application in docker with the following services: `php-fpm`, `nginx`, `redis` & `mysql`.

-#### Customize Initial Variables:
+#### Customize Initial/Base Variables:
-Before you move on to starting your docker services, you should then customize the values of `.nightwind/variables.json` to your liking or to your environment's requirements & add custom variables:
+Before you move on to starting your docker services, you should then customize the values of `.nightwind/variables.json` to your liking or to your environment's requirements:

 ```js
 {